neptune-ai/examples/utils/migration_tools/model_registry_to_runs/README.md

 There are a few things to keep in mind when using this script:

+- Avoid creating new models/model versions while the script is running as these might not be copied
 - All models and model versions will be copied.
 Filtering is currently not available†.
 - Most of the namespaces from the model/model_versions will be retained in the runs, except for the following:
   - `sys` namespace: